-To increase or decrease the timeout value, you modify two XML files on the ZENworks Server.
+To increase or decrease the timeout value, modify either or both config.xml and custom-config.xml files on the ZENworks Server.
 The change applies only to that server’s ZENworks Control Center.
 Therefore, any devices that launch ZENworks Control Center from that server experience the same timeout value.

 You can make the ZENworks Control Center timeout value different on each ZENworks Server in the Management Zone.

 To change the ZENworks Control Center timeout value on a ZENworks Server:

 Open the custom-config.xml file in a text editor.

 NOTE:The custom-config.xml file allows you to maintain customizations of ZENworks Control Center because information contained in this file overrides any corresponding information in the config.xml file.
 Therefore, changes made in this file are not lost when the config.xml file is overwritten during software updates or upgrades.

 The custom-config.xml file is located in the same directory as the config.xml file:

 Set the timeout value to the same number as you entered in the config.xml file.

 Remove the comments surrounding the <setting id="timeout"> entry (<!-- and -->).